The Most Common Felony Crimes in Colorado

 Handling misdemeanor traffic charges on your own may seem appealing.
 You might rationalize that it will save money, but it could ultimately cost you much more in the long run.
 Here is how an experienced Colorado traffic attorney can be your advocate:

 • Negotiating plea agreements.
-Lawyers use weaknesses in the State’s case and your good previous record as leverage when negotiating with the prosecutor.
+Lawyers use weaknesses in the prosecutor’s case and your good previous record as leverage when negotiating with the prosecutor.
 We can often get misdemeanor charges reduced to lesser infractions, thereby allowing you to avoid a criminal record.

 • Challenging evidence.
 Attorneys understand how to identify weaknesses or procedural errors in police reports and evidence handling.
 They can use such errors to your advantage.